-Keto Sugar Intake: What to Know About Sweeteners and Sugar on Keto
+Keto Sugar Intake Limit: What to Know About Keto Sugar Limit & Sweeteners on Keto

 When choosing which types of sweeteners you consume, it’s worth noting its glycemic index (GI).
 What does this mean?
 The GI ranges from 0 to 100, with pure glucose ranking at 100.
 It indicates three things: